tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 TLS_AES_128_CCM_8_SHA256 have a shorter authentication tag and may require padding for short inputs.

-Future cipher suites which are not based on AES or ChaCha20 MUST define their own record sequence number encryption in order to be used with DTLS.
+Future cipher suites, which are not based on AES or ChaCha20, MUST define their own record sequence number encryption in order to be used with DTLS.